bogdaneremia/omhvbcsdemoapps/mddocs/vbcs_omh_push_notifications.md

 		```sh
 		const ANDROID_PLATFORM_SRC_PATH = 'platforms/android/app/src/main/java';
 		```
-    *	To force to an old version for Firebase dependency (at the time of writing this, latest oracle-mcs-notifications-cordova-plugin wasn’t compatible with the latest __firebase-core__ and __firebase-messaging__ packages) change the following lines in the \amce-cordova-sdk-v18.3.3.0\oracle-mcs-notifications-cordova-plugin\plugin.xml file:
+    *	To force to an old version as Firebase dependency (at the time of writing this tutorial, latest **oracle-mcs-notifications-cordova-plugin** wasn’t compatible with the latest __firebase-core__ and __firebase-messaging__ packages) change the following lines in the \amce-cordova-sdk-v18.3.3.0\oracle-mcs-notifications-cordova-plugin\plugin.xml file:
         ```
 		<framework src="com.google.firebase:firebase-core:+" />
 		<framework src="com.google.firebase:firebase-messaging:+" />